 8. Stay away from the “Shoppings.”
 The large Shopping Malls are notorious for being overpriced and general time burglars.
 If you are visiting Buenos Aires for a short period of time I would say skip these altogether unless you are genuinely interested in seeing the popular fashions of the general population “on sale”.
 Any shop that happens to be selling traditional Argentinean keepsakes (except the high end shops like Cardon, etc.) are simply buying them from the artisans at the readily available street fairs and marking the price up 200%.
 I am looking specifically at you, Alto Palermo, Abasto and Patio Bullrich.

-Instead of the Buenos Aires shopping balls, do visit the weekend ferias like San Telmo antique fair, Recoleta artisan fair and Mataderos market for your general keepsakes shopping needs.
+Instead of the Buenos Aires shopping malls, do visit the weekend ferias like San Telmo antique fair, Recoleta artisan fair and Mataderos market for your general keepsakes shopping needs.

 Other related shopping articles: